4.3 magnitude earthquake hits Hanley - ExBulletin

 4.3 magnitude earthquake hits Hanley

-A 4.3-magnitude earthquake struck near Hanley, Jammu and Kashmir on Tuesday morning.
+Srinagar (Jammu and Kashmir) [India], Nov 2 (ANI): An earthquake measuring 4.3 on the Richer scale struck near Hanley, Jammu and Kashmir on Tuesday morning.

-The National Center for Seismology (NCS) reported that the quake occurred at a depth of 20 kilometers, 513 kilometers east of Hanley.

 .